smithlabcode/ribotricer/docs/cmd-manual.rst

 Mapping Reads
 -------------
-We use STAR_ to map reads.
+We use STAR_ to map reads, though other splice-aware aligners can also be used.
 The first step is to create an index, preferably using a GTF file.
 If the index step is run without a GTF file (which is optional),  STAR_ will not be splice-aware.

 Creating Index